MKLab-ITI/pygrank/documentation/documentation.md

 True
 ```

-Specific algorithms can also be tuned given specific parameter values given that
+Specific algorithms can also be tuned on specific parameter values ,given
-you can write a lambda or normal method to instantiate the algorithm from
+a method to instantiate the algorithm from  a given set of parameters
-a given set of parameters.
+(at worst, a lambda expression).
 For example, the following code defines and runs
-a tuner, where personalization could be the training personalization of the
+a tuner with the same training personalization of the
 previous example.
 The tuner finds the optimal alpha value of personalized
-PageRank that optimizes NDCG instead of AUC that tuners use by default.
+PageRank that optimizes NDCG (tuners optimize AUC be default if no measure is provided).

 ```python
 >>> import pygrank as pg